 We are not separate from the environment in which we live.

-Simply, adopting a natural and sustainable lifestyle might be the simplest solution to your health and well-being.
-For example, opting to become more self-sufficient by growing a little (or a lot) of your food will change your health.
+However, adopting a natural and sustainable lifestyle might be the simplest solution to your health and well-being.
+For example, eating more self-sufficient by growing a little (or a lot) of your food will change your health.

 Furthermore, a nutrient-dense and organically grown diet can support healthy gene expression and prevent the onset of inflammation and disease.
 (4) The positive changes from living with nature instead of against it won’t stop there.